callistoAshley/yuri-jam24/dev-stuff/obsidian/i am using obsidian like a normal writer.md

 about 8 weeks
 4 weeks in 1 month
-or sometimes 3, so 6 weeks to be safe
+or sometimes 3, so 6 weeks to be safe lets make a game that can be finished in about 20 minutes then

 Willow: "Hurry uuuuuuup, slowpoke!
 We don't have all night!"
 (serenity walks up to willow slowly)